blw219/terra-docs/docs/specifiations/specifications.md

 The website also comes with a sidebar that can be opened and has links for the home page, the analytics page, the terra widget where users sign into their wearable accounts as well as a login page to sign into their account with our website.

+# Future Work
+To take our work further , the team has planned a couple of ideas :
+Incentives

+Working with other companies to provide real-world rewards to incentivise users to exercise or eat healthily

+Digital planner

+A digital planner that suggests useful meal plans, sleep cycles or gym routines by highlighting key pieces of data

+In-app networking

+Develop networking features such as forums and in-app messaging for users